mfortin014/mvp_menu_optimizer/docs/policy/issues_workflow.md

 - **Parked** — intentionally paused; add a “revisit by” note.
 - **Test** — temporary validation item that will be cleaned up.

-Work-type tagging (Epic / Child / Standalone) is under evaluation.
-Prefer a dedicated Project field; only rely on labels if the maintainer requests it for a specific iteration.
+Set the Project **Work Type** field (Epic, Child, Standalone) on every item so the board and automation stay in sync; reserve labels for temporary state.